cindistar/cindistar/README.md

 - 😄 Let's connect and share knowledge, friends from the 🌎!!

+- 🎓 I have a MBA in Big Data | FIAP 🎲

 - 📱  I’m currently learning **Flutter and Web Development 💻**

 - 📫 How to reach me **https://www.linkedin.com/in/cindinishimoto**